Gloucester Avenue, Shrub End, Colchester , CO2 9AZ

 Our class teacher is Mrs Taylor

-Our classroom learning support assistant is Miss Masters
+Our classroom learning support assistants are Miss Masters and Mrs McKeown

 Our Nursery Nurse is Mrs Evans